2024 Baylor Bears football team

 The 2024 Baylor Bears football team represented Baylor University as a member of the Big 12 Conference during the 2024 NCAA Division I FBS football season.
 They were led by Dave Aranda in his fifth year as their head coach.
 The Bears played their home games at McLane Stadium located in Waco, Texas.

+The Baylor Bears drew an average home attendance of 42,302, which was down from 43,388 in 2023.